FAQ

 So yes, laser cleaning will pay itself back numerous times compared to sandblasting in this case.
 This is the most challenging point for traditional industry to cope with.
 Integrating laser cleaning demands apparent choices in your process thinking.
 But in today's industrial world, new big constraints are product quality and slim energy-based processes with low environmental impact.

-The mythe off derusting with lasers explained?
+The mythe of derusting with lasers explained?

 What about the difference between fibre and solid state cristal YAG lasers?